 - SHA-1 root, both SHA-1 and SHA-2 issuing CAs, with SHA-1 and SHA-2 endpoint certificates

 - SHA-2 root, SHA-1 issuing CAs, SHA-1 endpoint certificates

 - SHA-2 root, SHA-2 issuing CAs, SHA-1 endpoint certificates

 - SHA-2 root, both SHA-1 and SHA-2 issuing CAs, with SHA-1 and SHA-2 endpoint certificates

 NOTE: Venafi can simplify this process substantially, finding and replacing large groups of certificates by attribute.
 You also have the option of deciding how to set up the PKI, what key size to use, and what hash is best for you.

 When you design your plan to migrate to a SHA-2 supported PKI, we recommend setting up well-defined end-of-life for your existing, legacy PKI hierarchy, and design a second PKI hierarchy using the updated hash algorithms and key lengths.
 The benefit of this approach is that you can issue new security certificates to replace old ones from the beginning while having full control over the migration process.

 To avoid any hassles in your migration, make sure that all your endpoints start supporting your new root CA while they are still certified by the old one.
 Eventually, once the new migration takes over all your devices and applications from the new PKI hierarchy, you can initiate the old PKI deprecation process.

 Cryptographic events like SHA-1 deprecation underline the importance of crypto-agility.
 To be agile you will need to have a deep understanding of your certificates and hashing functions, and the infrastructure and data they protect.
 Visibility into your PKI is the foundation of effective lifecycle management.
-Venafi Trust Protection platform can help you and your business be crypto agile.
+The Venafi Control Plane can help you and your business be crypto agile.